 In effort to get a start on one of my New Years resolutions, I’m going back to a topic that came up at NELCO 2016 which I continue to often find myself thinking about.
 It was a topic I proposed: “MEDIC! : Healers in LARP and Other RP Media“.

-I used to love to play healers in boffer LARPs and tabletop RPGs before that, but I slowly grew to dislike it because of the way healers are conceptually treated in LARPs (much of which is directly related to how they’re designed in tabletop RPGs and MMORPGs) and in the way other players treat healer characters them in-game.
+I used to love to play healers in boffer LARPs and tabletop RPGs before that, but I slowly grew to dislike it because of the way healers are conceptually treated in LARPs (much of which is directly related to how they’re designed in tabletop RPGs and MMORPGs) and the way other players treat healer characters in-game.
 The panel mostly focused on healers in boffer and/or campaign LARPs, but some of the discussion applied to healers in theater and/or one-shots.
 My fellow panelist was a boffer LARPer who frequently plays healers in boffer campaigns.
 (I should note we both play a fair amount of Accelerant campaigns, so a lot of the discussion at NELCO and the content of this post will reflect that, but most of the principles can be applied to other systems.)

 I opened the panel with a personal anecdote.
 Years ago, I played a half-elf healer in a Dragonlance tabletop campaign.
 When my character offered some kind of minor petty insult to a minotaur fighter, he tried to kill her.
 I decided my half-elf would refuse to heal him until he apologized, which he refused to do.
-This quickly became a problem, as much of the mechanics are based around the idea that every party has an active healer.
+This quickly became a problem, as much of the mechanics of D&D are based around the idea that every party has an active healer.
 Eventually, one of the other players got fed up and told my half-elf if I refused to cast healing spells on the minotaur, the party would ditch her at the next town and hire a cleric to accompany them.